 By JAMIE WILKINSON-FRANKS

 Wilkinson-Franks is a licensed independent social worker with JWF Counseling, Findlay.
-If you have a mental health question, please write to: Mental Health Moment, The Courier, P.O.
-Box 609, Findlay, OH 45839.
+If there is a mental health question, please write to: Mental Health Moment, The Courier, P.O.
+Box 609, Findlay 45839.